SonWoohun/SonWoohun.github.io/_pages/cv.md

 Education
 ======
 * Ph.D in Economics, The Ohio State University, 2022-2028 (expected)
-* M.A. in Economics, The Ohio State University, 201
+* M.A. in Economics, The Ohio State University, 2023
+* M.A. in Economics, Korea University, 2023
-* B.S. in GitHub, GitHub University, 2012
+* B.A. in Korean history and Economics (double major), Korea University, 2012

 Work experience
 ======